fglmtt/admin/lectures/10-the-filesystem.md

 ---

-In contrast to the octal syntax, which specifies an absolute value for permissions, the mnemonic syntax preserves permission bits that are set explicitly
+In contrast to the octal syntax, which specifies an absolute value for permissions, the mnemonic syntax preserves permission bits that are not set explicitly

 ```shell
 $ ls -l myscript